nipo/nsl/example/sipeed_tang_console_60k/ddr3/readme.rst

 generic::

   constant board_c: nsl_ext_ram.ddr3_io.serdes_board_t := (
-    read_offset => 61,
+    read_offset => 70,
-    read_tap => 0,
+    read_tap => 47,
-    write_slip => 8,
+    write_slip => 7,
     dq_enable_lead => 0,
     dqs_enable_lead => 0,
     strobe_invert => false
     );

-Four of the six are what the family says rather than what the board says, and are known before a measurement:
+Three of the six are what the family says rather than what the board says, and were known before a measurement:

-- ``write_slip`` is **nominal**.
-On the 7-series the data serialiser hands its parallel word across to a fast clock its parallel side does not run on, so the burst lands a whole cycle from where an aligned pair would put it and that board wants slip 0.
-Here the data keeps the unshifted pair and the strobe's group is the one that crosses, so there is no whole-word transfer for the data to lose: a real ``OSER8`` takes its parallel word on a parallel edge.
-Eight is no slipping at all.
 - both **enable leads are zero**.
 A GW5A pad's tristate is per pair and travels with the word its own serialiser presents.
 - ``strobe_invert`` is **false**, which is the sense the schedule holds.

-The two read figures are the measurement, and both are still **placeholders**: the ladder has run and neither can be measured from this design.

-- ``read_offset`` was guessed a word above the Artix's 53, because the READ command leaves a cycle later through the crossing.
-The board says the guess is not merely off but out of reach: the design's own write burst, timed against its own command, is at slot **67** where the Artix's is at 33, which puts a read answer near 69 -- past what the six bit port of the time could say.
-The port carries seven bits now and reaches it; 61 is left where it was because the capture below is what stops the right number being measured.
-- ``read_tap`` is sub-slot, on a line of **256 taps of about 12.5 ps** -- some two and a half beats of range, against the 7-series line's 32 taps of 78 ps.
-The line steps and wraps as it should; there is no window on the plane to place it in.
+The other three are measured, and all three are off the nominal:

+- ``read_offset`` is **70**, against the Artix's 53.
+A whole cycle of
+  that is the output stage both families gained; the rest is the strobe's group crossing to the shifted pair, which a 7-series pin does not do.
+The port had six bits when this board was first mapped and could not say seventy at all, which is why every map before this one was empty.
+It read 71 while the pads were at the family's default slew, and a faster edge arrives a beat earlier.
+- ``read_tap`` is **47**, the middle of the run of 41 taps over which a walk of the array is clean.
+The part's own training pattern answers over a wider run at a different centre, 73 taps centred on 52, because it alternates every beat and so is the easiest traffic there is; the record follows the array.
+The offset either side of this one answers over a run of its own, eighty-odd taps away: the line carries 256 taps of about 12.5 ps and a beat is 1.25 ns, so the runs are one window reached a beat apart.
+- ``write_slip`` is **7**, a slot short of nominal.
+There is no whole-word transfer for the data to lose here -- a real ``OSER8`` takes its parallel word on a parallel edge, unlike the 7-series, whose data serialiser hands its word a cycle early and wants slip 0 -- so eight was the expectation.
+The remaining slot is the strobe's own crossing arriving a beat ahead of the data it clocks.
+At eight the part drops the first beat of every burst and stores the other seven; at six it drops the last; at seven the burst comes back whole.

+One thing this board asks of the PHY is not in the record, and is a generic beside it: ``early_address_c => true``.
+A command belongs to one memory tick and CK rises in its middle, so an address pin is settled half a tick either side of the edge that reads it -- 1.25 ns here, and not enough for ``A14`` at D1.
+With the generic on, a tick that deselects the part carries the address and bank of the tick *after* it rather than its own, so a command following a deselect is presented a tick and a half early.
+Only the address and the bank
+move: CS, RAS, CAS and WE stay on their own tick, or the deselect would reach the part as a second command.  ``dram_core`` writes ``dfi_o.command(0)`` alone and leaves the other three phases deselected, so the three ticks behind every command are free.
+It is a generic and not a seventh field of ``serdes_board_t`` because that record is an aggregate every board states in full, and a field added to it rewrites every board.

 The PHY applies the record itself: out of reset it waits for the delay reference, walks every data pin's line round to its mark and then out